-The Maine Philanthropy Center is lucky to have a dedicated, engaged board.
-We recently welcomed two nonprofit representatives who bring helpful new perspectives to the MPC's work.
+The Maine Philanthropy Center is lucky to have a dedicated, engaged board, including two nonprofit representatives who bring helpful perspectives to the MPC's work.

 Read on to meet Kristen Miale, the president of Good Shepherd Food Bank.
 The Food Bank's mission is to distribute nutritious food to people in need, build strong community partnerships, and mobilize the public in the fight to end hunger.
 Its goal is for all Mainers to have access by 2025 to the healthy food they need, when and where they need it.